 Note: Part of that fascia board can be seen on the extreme right of the picture, just above the white vehicle.
 Can anyone decipher the lettering?

 The Whiston's building seen here, bearing that enigmatic word SHELLUBRICATION which was seen everywhere in those days, disappeared long ago and all that can be seen on the site in the present day is some shrubbery separating the bus lay-by in St Michael's Way from Red Cow Court.
+There was also a bus stop, associated with the Crosville garage across the road, on the site.

 The main Whiston's buildings, i.e. the Garage and radio and TV shop, were further down the road opposite the end of Nantwich road, as can be seen in that earlier Diary entry.